material-motion/material-motion/specifications/runtime/named-plans.md

 1. Remove any previously committed plan with the same name from the target's performers.

    _Note:_ This may be on a different performer instance on the same target.
-In the above example, perhaps a PhysicsPerformer is needed for the second transaction, but not for the first.
+In the example above perhaps a PhysicsPerformer is needed for the second transaction, but not for the first.
 2. Provide the relevant performer with the new named plan.

 Example pseudo-code: